Polls in Wisconsin and Ohio bring good news for Joe Biden - KESQ

 Overall, 61% of Wisconsin voters approve of the protests, while 36% disapprove.
 Around a quarter of voters support calls to “defund the police,” 70% oppose, while 81% a call to “restructure the role of police and require greater accountability for police misconduct,” 16% oppose.

 Under half (44%) approve of how Trump is handling coronavirus, 52% disapprove.
-Concern around coronavirus has decreased slightly, with 55% who say they’re worried about Cpvid-19, compared to 60% in March.
+Concern around coronavirus has decreased slightly, with 55% who say they’re worried about Covid-19, compared to 60% in March.

 In Ohio, Biden received 46% support among registered voters and 45% support Trump, according to the Quinnipiac University poll released Wednesday.